ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 writeOutput( A )
 ```

+## Naming Variables

+Most CFML variables have a few requirements imposed by the VM

+* Must begin with a letter, underscore, or Unicode currency symbol.
+* Can contain any number of letters, numbers, underscore characters, and Unicode currency symbols.
+* NO SPACES!
+* Not case-sensitive

 ## Flexible Typing

 You can also create a variable with one type and then switch it to another dynamically: